Skip to content

 Price and booking

-About R600–R800 per person (roughly €31–€42, $37–$49) for three courses without wine; more with the tasting menus.
-Starters average R150–R200, mains R300–R400 (the signature seafood curry is around R340), desserts R120; the chef's tasting menu sits near R950 per person.
+About R600 to R800 per person (around €31 to €42, $37 to $49) for three courses without wine.
+Tasting menus cost more.
+Starters are R150 to R200; mains R300 to R400 (the signature seafood curry is around R340); desserts R120.
+The chef's tasting menu is about R950 per person.
 Wines carry hotel mark-ups.
-Winter specials offer better value.
-Sunset reservations fill first; book one to two weeks ahead for a Friday or Saturday in summer.
+Winter specials are better value.
+Sunset slots fill first, so book one to two weeks ahead for a Friday or Saturday in summer.

 Signature Order